 No Comments

 While home prices tend to stay on their current path, mortgage rates usually drop during economic slowdowns.
 Again, looking at data from the last six recessions, mortgage rates fell each time (see graph below):

-a graph of a graph showing the rise of mortgage ratesSo, a recession means mortgage rates could decline based on the data.
-While that would help with affordability, don’t expect the return of a 3% rate.
+a graph of a graph showing the rise of mortgage ratesSo, a recession means rates could decline.
+And while that would help with your buying power, don’t expect the return of a 3% rate.

 Bottom Line

 The answer to the recession question is still unknown, but the odds have gone up.
-But that doesn’t mean you have to wonder about the impact on the housing market – historical data tells us what usually happens.
+However, that doesn’t mean you have to worry about what it means for the housing market – or the value of your home.
+Historical data tells us what usually happens.

+No Comments